Archive for May, 2010

 Celtics off to the championship!

 Cannot help but feel awed at the Boston Celtics charge towards the finals.
 As a fan of the Celtics my son, Mitchell and I have been following the games on the Sports Channel here in Melbourne.
-Written off by many at the start finals its just goes to show effort ...
+Written off by many … Continue reading

 Marzano makes a point about the use of his protocol in observing instruction in classrooms